 If you’re looking for inspiration to boost your top or bottom line, then look no further than Tony Chapman’s 6-part video series, “Small Business Matters,” presented by RBC.
 Tony is one of the youngest individuals ever inducted into Canada’s Marketing Hall of Legends and served on this year’s selection committee.

-As we head into the all important holiday shopping season and the call to buy local, the emphasis on small business is especially important now.
-And there are nuggets of advice for all brand marketers - both big and small.
+As we head into the all-important holiday shopping season and the call to buy local, the emphasis on small business is significant now.
+And there are nuggets of advice for all brand marketers – both big and small.
 We’ve rounded up the “best advice” from each speaker and a “parting thought” for you to noodle.

 On Club Monaco, Joe says, “We invested a lot of money into the marketing, but we also put a tremendous amount of energy into the product, the offering and the branding.”
 It was a big risk, one that paid off.
 “You need to have a vision for your business that inspires you.”

-With products being so easy to source from all over the world through eCommerce, Joe places great importance on the physical store.
+With products being so easy to source worldwide through eCommerce, Joe places great importance on the physical store.
+On storefronts, he likes to see a fresh point of view and looks for uniqueness, a point of view, and engagement.
 According to Joe, it’s all in the visual presentation and the clarity of the offer.
-On storefronts, he likes to see a point of view that’s fresh and looks for uniqueness, a point of view and engagement.

 Best advice: “Ask yourself, are you offering something that the consumer truly wants?
 Or are you offering something that you personally like and think is the next great thing?
 Hitting that seam in the market is critical for success.”

 Parting thought: What unmet needs can you serve?

 Angela Donnelly, the founder of consultancy Corethentic, shares her thoughts on leadership and its pivotal role in establishing and fostering culture.
 “It’s really about the why of the organization and getting employees to understand and buy into that.
 When leaders can do that, they can unlock meaning and purpose for their employees and the work they do.”